-To create a brand new riverfront town in East London and deliver a thriving new eco-district comprising of 10,800 homes, new schools, commercial and cultural offerings along 2km of beautiful south-facing Thames river frontage.
+To create a brand new riverfront town in East London and deliver a thriving new eco-district comprising 10,800 homes, new schools, commercial and cultural offerings along 2km of beautiful south-facing Thames river frontage.

 In 2021, the new Barking Riverside station will open, an extension to the London Overground.
 There are plans for a new riverboat service, alongside a new 8km cycle superhighway connecting Barking Riverside to Barking and beyond.